Fascial Manipulation®Stecco Method - Podiatry.

 What is included?

-(iv) An app code of the fascial manipulation points (relevant to each level) is provided to download to your phone or ipad.
+(ii) An app code of the fascial manipulation points (relevant to each level) is provided to download to your phone or ipad.
 The code is contained within the printed book you receive on each level of the course.
-Additional to the book you will receive a working manual of all the lecture slides (available at time of printing).
-Combined, these create your course manual.

 Level 2 attendees will gain a great deal from the same book (page 115 onwards), setting yourselves up nicely for the course.

-- LEVEL 2: How to treat patients with multi-segmental issues efficiently as well as those with complex movement patterns or adaptive compensations; locate and identify Centres of Fusion and Diagonal points within the fascia to achieve this; treatment demonstration and practice will aid comparative assessment between centres of coordination and centres of fusion; Clinical reasoning and treatment strategies will be emphasised.
+- LEVEL 2, Retinacula and Joints: How to treat patients with multi-segmental issues efficiently as well as those with complex movement patterns or adaptive compensations; locate and identify Centres of Fusion and Diagonal points within the fascia to achieve this; treatment demonstration and practice will aid comparative assessment between centres of coordination and centres of fusion; Clinical reasoning and treatment strategies will be emphasised.

 Already taken this course?
 Check out the resources we have available for you.